mattpovich/sedfitting-phrds/recipes/sedfitting_procedure_xpms.md

   	pms_pars2idl,parfile_good,target_pms,data_parent=data_parent,filter='F1'

 ## NEXT STEPS:

-  (I) results_pms is starting point for advanced analysis of the PMS model results.
-See `phrd_age_analysis_procedure` for an instructional recipe.
+  1. The files within the `results_xpms` directory are the starting point for advanced analysis of the PMS model results.
+Use `phrd_age_analysis_procedure` to create probabilistic HR diagrams plus mass and age distributions for these sources.
-  (II) Sources that were poorly fit by "naked" PMS models may be YSOs.
-Follow our recipe `sedfitting_procedure_xyso` to fit YSO models from Robitaille (2017) to the sources in `xpms.fitinfo_bad ` (coming soon).
+  1. Sources that were poorly fit by "naked" PMS models may be YSOs with circumstellar disks/envelopes. *COMING SOON:* a recipe `sedfitting_procedure_xyso` to fit YSO models from Robitaille (2017) to the sources in `xpms.fitinfo_bad `.

 # END OF RECIPE